AndrewJBateman/angular-app-crypto/README.md

 * Angular httpClient used to get data from an external API.
 * [Angular currency pipe](https://angular.io/api/common/CurrencyPipe) & [rxjs map operator](https://angular.io/guide/rx-library) used to extract currency data and display it to the correct format.
-* Updated to the latest version of Angular 9.
+* Updated to the latest version of Angular 10.
 * Dependencies updated with 0 dependency vulnerabilities.

 ## :clipboard: Status & To-Do List

-* Status: Working.
+* Status: Working & Deployed to Github.
 * To-Do: add mat-cards and colours to improve UI.

 ## :clap: Inspiration